kkapelon/kkapelon.github.io/_posts/2017-03-02-hosted-ci-comparison.md

 requiring an external Docker registry and it even offers test environments to launch your Docker images!

-This is a very impressive feature as it allows you to easily demonstrate new features to your collegues (or customers) without requiring any formal deployment environment.
+This is a very impressive feature as it allows you to easily demonstrate new features to your collegues (or customers) without requiring any formal deployment environments.
 You can also use Docker compose on these test environment.
 I can see a lot of useful scenarios for this capability.

 I had no trouble to run my Java application within a Docker image:

 ![Codefresh builds](../../assets/ci-comparison/codefresh/live-run.png)

- Coming back to the build environment I could not see any support for defining a cache directory for Maven and/or Gradle.
+ Coming back to the build environment, I could not see any support for defining a cache directory for Maven and/or Gradle.
  Each build was downloading the full dependencies again and again.
 I finally found a workaround in [a blog post](https://codefresh.io/blog/caching-build-dependencies-codefresh-volumes/) (outside of their official documentation), but it is not a proper solution as instead of defining multiple cache directories it requires you to use a single reusable cache directory (and point Maven/Gradle to it).